MoralCode/pawprints-notify/README.md

 To run the bot, you can use the command `docker run --rm --env-file .env -v$(pwd)/discord_school_mapping.db:/database/discord_school_mapping.db <image name>`.
 You may need to create a databse file first with `pipenv install && pipenv run python3 ./database.py`.

+This bot depends on the pawprints-api library/repo. which it currently expects to be cloned side-by-side with.

 ### DB
 pipenv run python3 ./database.py
 pipenv run alembic stamp head